 A DUNS number can offer a business many advantages, such as:

 - Expediting the vetting process for partnerships with other business entities and financial institutions

-- Providing a unique business identifier for your company, which enables potential partners, including federal government agencies and lenders, to learn essential financial information about your company
+- Providing a unique business identifier for your company, which enables potential partners, to learn essential financial information about your company

-- Potentially making your business more attractive for partnership, since a DUNS number makes it easier for companies to assess your credibility and financial risk
+- Potentially making your business more attractive for partnership, since a DUNS number makes it easier for companies to assess your creditworthiness and financial risk

 How do you apply for a DUNS number?

 If you’re ready to apply for a DUNS number for your business, it's best to familiarize yourself with the application process beforehand.

 To start, you can apply for a DUNS number on Dun & Bradstreet’s website.
 The first step is to check that Dun & Bradstreet has not already created a DUNS number for you or that you are not part of a larger organization that already has a DUNS number.